ZaahidAbdurahman/Data-Analytics/README.md

   - Common file formats make it easy for people to read a file's contents and facilitate interoperability between tools.

   - Delimiters separate variable-length fields in a file.

+# Module 2

+# Chapter 3

+# Databases and Data Acquisition

+In this chapter, we will learn about:

+- Data Concepts and Environments

+- Identify basic concepts of data schemas and dimensions

+- Understanding the domain of Data Mining

+- Explain data acquisition concepts

+- Explain common techniques for data manipulation and query optimization

+# Exploring Databases